MattiGual03/Password_Gen/README.md

-# PROJECT NAME
- Simple Random password generator
+# Simple Random Password Generator

-## HOW IT WORKS?
-this simple application consists on choosing some parameters to create a random password knowing also the strenght of it.
+This simple application allows you to choose some parameters to generate a random password and also provides information about its strength.